Sliick Docs: Complete User Guide

 Scope of merge fields

-• Hyperlinks: text or merge-field chips can be wrapped in <a href>; merge-field placeholders are allowed inside the URL (https://salesforce.com/{{Account.Id}}).
+- Hyperlinks: text or merge-field chips can be turned into a hyperlink; merge-field placeholders are allowed inside the URL (

-• Barcodes and QR codes: standalone blocks bound to any merge field; resolved value gets encoded inline by a pure-Apex encoder at PDF time.
+https://salesforce.com/{{Account.Id}}). - Barcodes and QR codes: standalone blocks bound to any merge field; the resolved value is encoded into the document natively.

 Field-level security